juniorsundarCasual/TGT/vault/volume-5.chapter-387.md

 "That is possible, but we need to fully understand the brain's structure first, hence this exploration," Jean reasoned.
 "After the brain, we will also dissect the spine.
 Thankfully, this one has an intact spinal column as the stab wound went through very cleanly."

-With the introductory brief out of the way, Jean's razor sharp scalpel moved over the flesh with the same grace as a painter working their brush.
+With the introductory brief out of the way, Jean's razor-sharp scalpel moved over the flesh with the same grace as a painter working their brush.
 She safely dislodged the brain from the skull and placed it atop a clean surface.
 She retrieved her journal and opened up to a diagram of the brain drawn in it.

 "So... to match the parts... we have the two hemispheres of the brain, the frontal lobe, parietal lobe, occipital lobe, the prefrontal lobe, cerebellum, medulla..." she rattled off the names as she identified the corresponding part on the dissected brain.
 She then explained the function of each of them to Shuri.
 "The temporal lobe is the one responsible for most intellectual and emotional functions of the brain.
 The parietal lobe is for comprehension of language..."